Tips Keeping RVing Fun

 Want to pre-mix a jug?
 Here is a recipe chart for what jug you have.
 If you received one of my jugs after a tank flushing, it’s the 32 oz size:

-Additionally, every 2 years or so of RV use, have your tanks professionally high-pressure cleaned with a Hydro-Jet system capable of at least 2,000 psi. by myself, or an RV Technician who has been trained to do this.
+One more thing every 2 to 3 years of RV use, have your tanks professionally high-pressure cleaned with a Hydro-Jet system capable of at least 2,000 psi. by myself, or an RV Technician who has been trained to do this.

 More information can be found HERE.